abdulniyaspm/druglord/README.md

 # Drug Lord

-## Simple web scraping system to find best prices for (legal) drugs in Brazilian drugstores.
+## Simple web scraping system to find best prices for medicines in Brazilian drugstores.

 ### Requirements
-You **MUST** download at least one webdriver for working with Selenium.
-Default is Chrome.
+You **MUST** download [Chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) for working with DrugLord.

-You can find a suitable webdriver for your favorite browser below:
+If you want to implement your solution for another browser, find a suitable webdriver for your favorite browser below:

 | Browser | Driver |
 |:--:|:--|